 More Spaces Available- Domestic Abuse Routine Enquiry (DARE) Toolkit

-We are pleased to be providing a further 150 remote training spaces to a range of front-line professionals, social care teams and front-line services working with families experiencing domestic abuse in Hampshire, Southampton, and Isle of Wight .
-Our Home Office funded training enables frontline teams to incorporate the DARE Toolkit as a ‘first response’ model in their service delivery.
+DARE is aimed at Social Care, Police, Health and a range of frontline services working with families experiencing domestic abuse.
+Delegates will gain practical skills in how to apply the DARE toolkit as a First Response model in their service delivery.
 We want to build professional confidence in talking ‘domestic abuse’ with all clients accessing services, whether it be for housing, substance misuse, mental health, or any other types of support, not specifically domestic abuse related.
 Training consists of three half day workshops which each build on the previous one.

 Core modules include:

-- How to engage domestic abuse perpetrators on parenting and the impact of domestic abuse on children
+- How to engage domestic abuse perpetrators and nudge them into specialist services

 Don’t delay, book today (NB – in order to complete the booking you may need to use an updated browser such as Google Chrome or Microsoft Edge)

 Group booking discounts available, contact us for more information.

 ‘It was great to train with a mix of professionals.
 I’ve learnt how to engage with perpetrators and sign post them from day one!!’

 ‘I’ve learnt how to signpost and support perpetrators to get help.
 DARE has enabled me to do more.’